rakheesingh/Server-Watch/README.md

 Components

-NotificationIconWithNumber.js: Displays the notification bell icon with a badge indicating the number of unread notifications. useSimulateNotification.js: Custom hook to simulate and manage notifications.
+NotificationIconWithNumber.js: Displays the notification bell icon with a badge indicating the number of unread notifications.

+useSimulateNotification.js: Custom hook to simulate and manage notifications every 1 mins.

 NotificationModal.js: Modal component displaying the full list of notifications.
 BellIcon: Icon component used for the notification bell.
 Flow

 The notification icon displays the number of new notifications.
 When clicked, the notification modal opens, showing the details of all notifications.
 Users can mark notifications as seen, which updates the state.
-General Notes
-State Management

 React Context: ServerContext is used to manage and share the selected server's ID across components.
 Custom Hooks
 useSimulateNotification: Custom hook for simulating and managing the state of notifications (e.g., fetching, dismissing, updating notification counts).

-Future Enhancements
+**Test Cases**

+Added unit test case for Search Component

+**Performece**
+1. Tried to use small memory images mostly SVGS
+2. Used memo for avoiding re render of any compoent
+3. Added debounce to enhance the performance of the search

+Mesaure performance of website on light house ---
+FCP - 0.8s
+LCP= 0.9s